wahani/modules/README.md

 ```

 Here `m` is the collection of objects created inside the module.
 This is a
 `list` with the function `foo` as only element.
-We can do the same thing and define a module in a seperate file:
+We can do the same thing and define a module in a separate file:

 **module.R**